WindowsXpguy/The-ultimate-repo/README.md

 ## ⚠️ Heads Up

 - Don’t act surprised if you get blocked or caught.
-- This isn’t a hacking repo — it’s educational, experimental, and half-broken by design.
+- This "isn’t" a hacking repo — it’s "educational", experimental, and half-broken by design.
 - AI wrote some scripts.
 We test and tweak them, but no promises.
 - You break it?
 You fix it.